cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ### Functions

 Functions are defined by their name, input arguments, return type and body.
 They can be overloaded: it is possible to create multiple functions with same name and different input arguments.
 Function's body is a unique instruction or a block of instructions.
-It can not refer to global variables.
+It cannot refer to global variables.
 That is the reason why functions are declared before variables.

 ```
 def one: → ℕ, () → return 1;         // function with no in arg